tldr-pages/tldr/pages/linux/libreoffice.md

 `libreoffice --cat {{path/to/file1}} {{path/to/file2}}`

-- Print the given files to a given printer:
+- Print files to a specific printer:

 `libreoffice --pt {{printer_name}} {{file1}} {{file2}}`